nightscout/Trio/fastlane/testflight.md

 # Using Github Actions + FastLane to deploy to TestFlight: the "Browser Build" method

-These instructions allow you to build Open-iAPS without having access to a Mac.
+These instructions allow you to build Trio without having access to a Mac.

-* You can install Open-iAPS on phones via TestFlight that are not connected to your computer
+* You can install Trio on phones via TestFlight that are not connected to your computer
 * You can send builds and updates to those you care for
-* You can install Open-iAPS on your phone using only the TestFlight app if a phone was lost or the app is accidentally deleted
+* You can install Trio on your phone using only the TestFlight app if a phone was lost or the app is accidentally deleted
 * You do not need to worry about specific Xcode/Mac versions for a given iOS

 ## **Automatic Builds**
 >
-> The browser build defaults to automatically updating and building a new version of Open-iAPS according to this schedule:
+> The browser build defaults to automatically updating and building a new version of Trio according to this schedule:
 > - automatically checks for updates weekly on Wednesdays and if updates are found, it will build a new version of the app
 > - automatically builds once a month regardless of whether there are updates on the first of the month
-> - with each scheduled run (weekly or monthly), a successful Build Open-iAPS log appears - if the time is very short, it did not need to build - only the long actions (>10 minutes) built a new Open-iAPS app
+> - with each scheduled run (weekly or monthly), a successful Build Trio log appears - if the time is very short, it did not need to build - only the long actions (>10 minutes) built a new Trio app
 >
 > It also creates an alive branch, if you don't already have one.
 See [Why do I have an alive branch?](#why-do-i-have-an-alive-branch).
 >